 Switch Call Ltd.

-Back in 2004 I worked for this (now defunct) telecomms startup for two years.
+I worked for this (now defunct) telecomms startup for two years.
 I produced some websites, SMS and telephone tools in PHP and ASP classic.

 Buzzwords: PHP, ASP classic, SMS